All You Need To Know About Your Right To Counsel In Canada

 What Does Your Right To Legal Counsel Involve?

 There are several aspects of the right to legal counsel.
-These are the actions you can take:
+These are the actions you can take:- Demand to talk to your legal aid privately

 - You can take as much time with your lawyer as needed